 Children will be provided with their own school pencil case which will contain all essential equipment for the day/week’s learning.
 These will not be shared and will remain in school.
 Children in TOTS, Pre- School will have shared baskets of essential resources for their ‘Bubble’.
 Children will not be permitted to bring anything onsite, other than a drinks bottle, sun hat and/or coat and an inhaler or EpiPen.
 Therefore, children are not allowed to bring school bags, personal stationery etc. Staff will be instructed to send these items home with parents should they be brought to school.

 Movement of ‘Bubbles’ around the site will be limited and where possible will be done by exiting the building and re- entering.
-However, corridors will be marked to show a 2-metre gap.
+However, corridors will be marked to show a 2-metre gap and all pupils will keep to the left.
 This will ensure ‘Bubbles’ keep a social distance should they need to move around the site for example if the weather is bad.

-There will be a one-way staggered system around the site for parents to drop off and collect their children.
-Queuing systems will be used, where necessary, to support the maintenance of a 2-metre gap during drop of and collection times.
+There will be a one-way system around the site for parents to drop off and collect their children and start and end times of the day will be staggered.
+Queuing systems will be used, where necessary, to support social distancing during drop-off and collection times.

 Water bottles will be filled by the staff who will have a jug.
-Water coolers are not to be used due to cross contamination.
+Water coolers will not be used due to cross contamination.

 Schools cannot prevent the spread of the disease, but they can put protective measures in place to reduce the risks.
-Please remember that although we will do everything in our power to prevent any child or staff member contracting Coronavirus, by accepting your child’s place in our provision, you are acknowledging that this is not something that we can guarantee.
+Please remember that although we will do everything in our power to prevent any child or staff member contracting Coronavirus.

 How do you plan social distancing measures for staff and children moving around the setting?